-When living in Maidstone, residents can expect a choice of excellent properties, some top schools and an ideal location to travel to London.
+When moving to Maidstone, buyers can look forward to a host of excellent properties, some top schools and an ideal location to travel to London.

-Maidstone’s position in the stunning county of Kent as well as its excellent transport links have really seen the town’s status increase.
+Maidstone’s position in the stunning county of Kent as well as its excellent transport links have really seen the town’s status rise in recent years.

-Relocating to a new area is never easy.
+Moving to a new area is never simple.

 This is particularly true when you do not know a lot about the region you may be moving to.

 Before you start organising your move, it is key to gather as much information about the area as you can.

 If you are thinking of relocating to Maidstone, this is the blog for you!

 We aim to provide you with all the essential facts to know when living in Maidstone.